jcausey-astate/quarto-exam-typst/README.md

 You can customize the appearance by:

-1. Modifying `typst-template.typ` to change helper functions
+1. Modifying `templates/exam-typst/typst-template.typ` to change helper functions
-2. Modifying `typst-show.typ` to change document-wide formatting
+2. Modifying `templates/exam-typst/typst-show.typ` to change document-wide formatting
-3. Modifying `exam-header.typ` to change header appearance
+3. Modifying `templates/exam-typst/exam-header.typ` to change header appearance
 4. Adjusting margins and fonts in the YAML frontmatter

 ## Known Limitations